Defensive driving - get the facts

 Look for courses which cover topics such as:

 How our brains perceive hazards – this is about recognising potential hazards before they happen.
 For example, when driving around a corner the driver notices a group of children ahead running and playing with a ball on the footpath.
 Courses can encourage them to think ahead: “those children are very young and wouldn’t have much experience around the road, they may hit the ball onto the road and chase after it, so I will slow down in case they run out suddenly on the road.”

 Reducing overconfidence – it’s important drivers are confident when they first start driving so they can put into action everything they’ve learnt to get their licence.
 However, sometimes the combination of getting a licence, greater independence and a propensity for risk-taking can be dangerous.
 The road isn’t an opportunity to put those computer games into action and treat it like a race track.
 Getting the adrenalin pumping by putting the foot down and trying stunts seen in the movies may sound far-fetched, but research shows courses that teach intensive manoeuvres off-road mixed with overconfidence can result in increased risk taking on real roads.
-A dose of reality with real life stories, and a person’s reflections on their former risky behaviours are a great way to show that the 2-second thrill can have life-long consequences.

 Developing risk avoidance strategies – this means learning to be patient, calm and clear-headed, knowing that unexpected things can happen, and what to do in those situations to avoid making things worse or having a crash.
 It also means being mindful that there will be risky drivers on the road (e.g. using their phone, weaving in traffic, speeding, forgetting to indicate correctly around a roundabout or failing to follow the road rules).
 Learning how to respond safely may mean making a potentially dangerous situation incident-free.